 - Adult medications (be sure to store these on a higher shelf)

 - First Aid supplies – band aids, tape, ointments, etc

 - Hair stuff – blow dryer, diffuser, hair ties, headbands, etc

 - Nail Polish

 - Travel size items – I keep these in our travel toiletry bag stuffed in the back of the bottom of the closet

 - Large toiletry items – I keep all of these bulky items in an older diaper box in the bottom of the closet – things like body wash, hair products, shampoo/conditioner, hair dye, etc

-- Use right now – I tend to find things that would be useful right now so I just put them on the bathroom floor & then put them where they belong once I’m finished organizing
+- Use right now – I tend to find things that would be useful right now, so I just put them on the bathroom floor.
+Later, I put them where they belong once I’m finished organizing

 Use this tip when organizing closets as well!